 Baltic Power will comprise up to 100 wind turbines, with the construction currently scheduled to start in 2023 and commissioning expected to take place in 2026.

-The 1.2 GW offshore wind farm, which will comprise 100 wind turbines, is located about 23 kilometres north of the Baltic coastline, near Łeba and Choczewo.
+The 1.2 GW offshore wind farm is located about 23 kilometres north of the Baltic coastline, near Łeba and Choczewo.